 Any good researcher will happily answer questions on their research, so pay attention to evasion or stonewalling!

 Do you have anything to add to this article?
 Send us your thoughts.

-PS if you want to experience singing teaching and VET in action, join us on “Joining The Dots”, our new London course in October, or the Singing Teacher Training Intensives in Leeds (October) and in Melbourne (May 2020), where validation, extrapolation and particularly triangulation are built into the course.
+PS if you want to experience singing teaching and VET in action, join us in the Learning Lounge or on the 12 Hours To Better Singing Teaching course online, where validation, extrapolation and particularly triangulation are built into the course.